mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ## Context

-`NULL` values indicate that a value does not exist in a database.
+A `NULL` value indicates that a value does not exist in a database.
 It is important to clarify that `NULL` is not the same as blank or zero.
-Ideally, we want users to think of `NULL` values as placeholders for unknown or missing values that are applicable.
+Ideally, we want users to think of `NULL` values as placeholders for unknown or missing values applicable otherwise.

 ## Prototype